ExaScience/elprep/README.md

 ## Dependencies

-elPrep works with the .sam and .bam formats as input/output.
+elPrep works with the .sam, .bam, and .vcf formats as input/output.
 Previously, there was a dependency on samtools to read and write .bam files, but since elPrep4.0, .bam files are directly supported by elPrep, with no need for samtools to be present anymore.
+If you need support for .cram files, consider converting them to/from .bam files before/after elPrep using samtools, or other alternatives.
+There was previously also a dependency on bcftools to read and write .vcf.gz and .bcf files, but since elPrep5.0, .vcf.gz are directly supported by elPrep as well.
+If you need support for .bcf files, consider converting them to/from .vcf.gz files before/after elPrep using bcftools, or other alternatives.

 elPrep relies on its own .elsites file format for representing known sites during base quality score recalibration.
-Such .elsites files can be generated from .vcf files using the elprep vcf-to-elsites command. elPrep can also read .bcf, .vcf.gz, and .bcf.gz files, but then needs to be able to call [bcftools](http://www.htslib.org/download/) for reading those formats.
-For this purpose, bcftools must be visible through the PATH environment variable.
-For plain .vcf files, bcftools does not have to be present.
-(We plan to also support .bcf, .vcf.gz, and .bcf.gz directly in the future.)
+Such .elsites files can be generated from .vcf files using the elPrep vcf-to-elsites command, and from .bed files using bed-to-elsites. elPrep also uses its ows .elfasta file format for representing references during base quality score recalibration and variant calling.
+They can be generated from .fasta files using the elPrep fasta-to-elfasta command.

 There are no dependencies on other tools.

 ## Building

 The following is only relevant information if you wish to build elPrep yourself.
-It is not necessary to use the elPrep binary we provide above.
+It is not necessary to use the elPrep binary we provide.

 elPrep (since version 3.0) is implemented in Go.
-Please make sure you have a working installation of [Go](https://golang.org).
+Please make sure you have a working installation of Go.
+You can either install Go from the [Go website](https://golang.org).
+Alternatively, most package managers provide options to install Go as a development tool.
+Check the documentation of the package manager of your Linux distribution for details.

 First checkout the elPrep sources using the following command:

-		go get github.com/exascience/elprep
+		go get -u github.com/exascience/elprep

 This downloads the elPrep Go source code, and creates the elprep binary in your configured Go home folder, for example ~/go/bin/elprep.
 See the [GOPATH](https://golang.org/cmd/go/#hdr-GOPATH_environment_variable) variable for your Go home folder.

 Add the binary to your path, for example: